gmlscripts/scripts/Computation/Real_Numbers/select_relative.md

 select_relative
 ===============

+Returns an argument in a position relative to a given value.
 This is useful for sequentially selecting values from a list based on a current value.

     //  Move forwards {+1} through a list of colors color = select_relative(color, +1, c_red, c_orange, c_yellow, c_green, c_blue);

 In the above example, if the current value of `color` is `c_orange`, then its new value would be set to the next value in the list, `c_yellow`.

     //  Or move backwards {-1} through a list of colors color = select_relative(color, -1, c_red, c_orange, c_yellow, c_green, c_blue);

 If a relative position is beyond the range of given choices, the position is clamped to be within range.
 In the second example, if the current value of `color` is `c_red`, then it would keep its value because `c_red` is the first value in the list.